 The Investment Committee comprises representatives drawn from the Tertön Sogyal Foundations as well as investment experts.
-Current members are: Pedro Beroy, Heinz Siepmann, Sebastien Feiss.
+Current members are Pedro Beroy, Heinz Siepmann, Sebastien Feiss.

 All members of the Investment Committee are contributing their time and expertise on a voluntary basis.
-Advisors to the Committee Specialist advisors are invited to contribute their expertise to the Investment Committee, in particular in relation to the Investment Policy and macro-economic trends.
-Current advisors are: Marianne Gizycki | Macro-economist and financial institution specialist
+Advisors to the Committee Specialist advisors are invited to contribute their expertise to the Investment Committee, in particular in relation to the Investment Policy and macroeconomic trends.
+Current advisors are: Marianne Gizycki, macro-economist and financial institution specialist

 Members of the Tertön Sogyal Foundations Board

-Pedro Beroy has been a student of Sogyal Rinpoche for the last ten years.
+Pedro Beroy has been a Rigpa student for the last ten years.
 He is currently a Managing Director of Credit Suisse in the Investment Banking Division, based in New York.
 He heads the Bank's global fixed income activities in Life Finance.
 Prior to his current role, he was responsible for the Latin America Structuring and Coverage Group.
 Pedro has more than 16 years of experience in Investment Banking with diverse responsibilities in trading, structuring and sales.
 Pedro holds a Master in Business Administration from the Amos Tuck School at Dartmouth College and a degree in Civil Engineering from the Universidad Politecnica de Catalunya in Barcelona.
-He serves in the board of EMPower, a NGO involved with Emerging Markets communities, and is a member of the Innovative Financing Advisory Group for the Bill & Melinda Gates Foundation.
+He serves in the board of EMPower, an NGO involved with Emerging Markets communities and is a member of the Innovative Financing Advisory Group for the Bill & Melinda Gates Foundation.

 Michèle Phamtan is a Rigpa student since 1991.
-She graduated from the leading French business school, H.E.C., in 1990, followed by a post graduate degree in macroeconomics.
+She graduated from the leading French business school, H.E.C., in 1990, followed by a post-graduate degree in macroeconomics.
 She worked as a consultant for various international organisations, including the World Bank and the European Commission, on poverty reduction, public finance reforms and third world debt reduction.
 She became Lerab Ling’s finance director in 2006 and was appointed as Rigpa International Finance Director in July 2007.

-Dominique Hilly has been a student of Sogyal Rinpoche for 25 years.
+Dominique Hilly has been a Rigpa student for over 25 years.
 Graduating in Law at Paris Sorbonne in 1981, he then managed the back office for futures and options at a Paris broker belonging to the ABN AMRO Group.
 He has been working as a compliance officer, in charge of the ethical and financial transparency of the same company, from 1987 to 1994.
 In 1994, he became Lerab Ling’s financial and administrative director, responsible for legal and fiscal management.
-In addition, Dominique was appointed financial director of Zam.
+In addition, Dominique was appointed the financial director of Zam.
 He is currently responsible for the development of the Rigpa Legacy Programme in France.